As a teacher, you will need a solid classroom management plan if you want to avoid burnout.

 - Use all equipment safely

-I find these explicit rules are much better for classroom management than statements like Show respect or Be happy because they clearly state the behaviour that is required.
+I find these explicit rules are much better at preventing classroom management issues than statements like “show respect” or “be happy” because they clearly state the behaviour that is required.

-Our school has overarching values of Respect, Kindness, Honesty, Cooperation, Self-Discipline, Learning and Social Justice, that I link my classroom rules to.
+Our school has overarching values of Respect, Kindness, Honesty, Cooperation, Self-Discipline, Learning, and Social Justice, which I link my classroom rules to.

 Related Article: Clever Classroom Rules: Tips for Teachers